What is Agricultural & Extension Education?

 The agricultural and extension education program focuses on preparing students with their intent to facilitate agricultural educational experiences for their chosen audiences.
 Individuals with the goal to obtain a state certification in teaching will complete a series of educational courses designed to increase their experience in developing and delivering agricultural lessons in the K-12 setting.
 Individuals may opt to educate others through non-formal settings in industry, Cooperative Extension system or through outreach education with non-profits.
 UMD faculty work closely with students to align coursework to match their chosen career trajectory.

 We offer two undergraduate options!
-A teacher certified option and an industry/extension internship option.

 The undergraduate program for teacher certification offers a bachelor of science with the double major of 1) Agricultural Science and Technology with the specialization in Agricultural and Extension Education and 2) Secondary Sciences Education.
 Coursework has been designed to be completed in 4 years with successful progression of coursework and teaching internship experiences.